Skip to Content

 Temples and tequila, the two magic words to get us excited about any tour.
 Start by exploring Tlatelolco, where the vibrant Aztec market once thrived.
 Then marvel at the iconic Basilica of Our Lady of Guadalupe, where a sacred cloak holds the image of the revered Lady Virgin.

 For lunch, we popped into the restaurant Tlacaelel for some yummy Mexican food and drinks.
-While lunch is on your own dime, the alcohol is included in the tour price!
+While lunch is on your own dime, the drinks are included in the tour price!
 Sampling pulque (an ancient drink made from agave), tequila, and mezcal was a fun way to try some different drinks and get to know the other travelers on our tour.

 But the adventure doesn’t stop there.
 Step into the mystical realm of Teotihuacan, the legendary City of the Gods.
 Wander amidst the awe-inspiring ruins and see the towering pyramids of the Sun and Moon.
 From their majestic summits, soak in panoramic vistas that stretch to the horizon.

-This was a full day but such a great tour.
-We aren’t the only ones who loved it – check out the 7,300+ 5-star reviews here!
+This was a full day, but such a great tour.
+We aren’t the only ones who loved it—check out the 9,500+ 5-star reviews here!

 3. Historic downtown walking tour